 Have a back up plan on how you’ll get your baby to sleep on the flight in the event that you don’t get one.
 A baby carrier is a must-have for taking a baby on a plane.

-- Be aware that airplane bassinets are only provided after take-off and before landing.
+Airplane bassinets are only provided after take-off and before landing

 You will need to wait until the flight attendant can safely bring you the bassinet, after take-off.
 In addition, you will need to pick up your baby in the event of turbulence.